AI4Bharat/indicnlp.ai4bharat.org/content/pages/aksharantar.md

 This data is released under the following licensing scheme:

 - We do not own any of the text from which this data has been extracted.
-- We license the actual packaging of this data under the [Creative Commons CC0 license (“no rights reserved”)](http://creativecommons.org/publicdomain/zero/1.0) and [Creative Commons CC-BY license (“no rights reserved”)](https://creativecommons.org/licenses/by/4.0/).
+- We license the actual packaging of the mined data under the [Creative Commons CC0 license (“no rights reserved”)](http://creativecommons.org/publicdomain/zero/1.0), and the Aksharantar benchmark and all manually transliterated data under the [Creative Commons CC-BY license (“no rights reserved”)](https://creativecommons.org/licenses/by/4.0/).
 - To the extent possible under law, <a rel="dct:publisher" href="https://indicnlp.ai4bharat.org/samanantar/"> <span property="dct:title">AI4Bharat</span></a> has waived all copyright and related or neighboring rights to <span property="dct:title">Samanantar</span>.
 - This work is published from: India.